correlaid-paris/projects/README.md

 1. #citizenscience: analysis of open citizen science data with UK Mapping for change https://github.com/Liyubov/citizen_science
 2. #education, #mobility educational projects www.scied.network https://app.jogl.io/project/24 and https://github.com/correlaid-paris/project_educatoin_lecturers_without_borders
 We also had some discussions with ecological projects http://envol-vert.org (in 2019)
+3. If you are interested in participating and helping with uploading and preparing open data set https://github.com/correlaid-paris/awesome-data

 # Events with  CorrelAid Paris